iamBijoyKar/emojis-pixel-art/CONTRIBUTING.md

 5. After making changes click on download and click Save as .pixil, then make sure to give the proper file name as well download the png and paste it in `pixilart/emojis` directory

 ![SharedScreenshot4](https://user-images.githubusercontent.com/85790967/218438817-91401809-88a1-4f09-84bd-8e8f257eac56.jpg)

+### How to contribute without using Pixilart

+Without Pixilart you can use whatever software you want but the ***canvas size must be 32x32***

+After making changes or adding new emoji make sure to add the pixel image in `./emojis` directory not in `./pixilart/emojis` directory.

+## Naming Pixel Emoji files and folders  📁
+***Make sure to name the files using `-`, do not use spaces or underscores `_`.***

+## In Brief : Pixel Images Director
+- If you are contributing using Pixilart then paste the image in `./pixilart/emojis` only and the `.pixil` file in `./pixilart/pixil-files`.
+- If you are contributing without using Pixilart (any other software) then paste the image in the `./emojis` only.